 This boot is comfortable and form-fitting out of the box.
 The felt and foam insole feel nice underfoot, and the tailored leather upper is more form fitting on the foot than other midweight hikers we tested.
 The forefoot of the Renegade has a substantial rocker, or upward curve, which is noticeable during the push-off bit of each step.

 This boot has a reputation for comfort, and with wide sizes available, your chances of finding the right fit are good.

 The Renegade GTX tied the Quest 4D 3 GTX for the tallest ankle collar height when measured on the side.
 We liked the design of the ankle collar; it's very well cushioned, and the back dips down further than the Quest and the St. Elias.
 This gave our feet more room to flex without getting blocked by the ankle collar, while still providing high support on the sides of the ankles.
 The leather is more continuous around the ankle on this boot compared to the Vasque St. Elias GTX.
 Add the unique frame-like midsole, and there's good lateral support.

 The polyurethane Monowrap Frame midsole design reduces weight, and combined with the full-length nylon shank, creates excellent torsional stability.
 The Renegade is a few ounces lighter than the Quest 4D and St. Elias, but still provided robust prevention against ankle injuries on and off the trail.

 Overall, this hiking boot handles rough and smooth, wet and dry trails well.
 The aggressively rockered front sole stuck to rock slabs well, and it was great in the mud, gravel, and scree.
 If we had to complain, we would say these aren't ideal for scrambling, like the Scarpa Zodiac Plus GTX, but will do in a pinch.

-This product is the lightest of the mid-weight hikers.
-It might fit a niche in between; more stable, water-resistant, and durable than lightweights, but not as durable as most mid-weight models.
+This product is relatively lightweight for having a completely leather upper.
+It might fit a niche in between; more stable, water-resistant, and durable than lightweights, but not as durable as most midweight models.